stormid/components/packages/validate/README.md

 ### Error messages
-.Net error messages are extracted from data-val-[validator-type] data attributes.
+.Net error messages are extracted from data-val-[validator-type] data attributes, and apply to both HTML5 and .Net validators.

 Fields without data-val error messages will show the default messages for the failed validator (see options below).